 Hartsdale home prices are not only among the most expensive in New York, but Hartsdale real estate also consistently ranks among the most expensive in America.

-Hartsdale is a decidedly white-collar town, with fully 94.91% of the workforce employed in white-collar jobs, well above the national average.
+Hartsdale is a decidedly white-collar town, with fully 93.11% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Hartsdale is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Hartsdale who work in management occupations (16.34%), office and administrative support (12.18%), and sales jobs (10.59%).
+There are especially a lot of people living in Hartsdale who work in management occupations (13.26%), teaching (12.04%), and sales jobs (11.59%).

 Also of interest is that Hartsdale has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 8.57% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Hartsdale telecommute to their jobs.
+Overall, about 10.32% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Hartsdale is an extremely ethnically-diverse town.
 The people who call Hartsdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hartsdale residents report their race to be White, followed by Asian.
 Hartsdale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.62% of the town’s residents.
-Important ancestries of people in Hartsdale include Irish, German, Polish, and Russian.
+People of Hispanic or Latino origin account for 16.89% of the town’s residents.
+Important ancestries of people in Hartsdale include Italian, Irish, German, Polish, and English.

 The most common language spoken in Hartsdale is English.
 Other important languages spoken here include Spanish and Chinese.